 Fact: Did anyone make you believe that as long as you don’t do something for yourself, it’s not possible?
 Acupuncture or other Chinese methods – you don’t need to know them, because there are experts who do.
 Simply contact them, schedule an appointment!

 I see that many people aren’t happy, because they didn’t find an overnight solution, nor a magical pill.
 I am sorry to see the level of frustration spreading when women deal with infertility.
 Instead of crying about the lack of quick solutions, isn’t it better to try actual solutions and give them time?
 Why the rush?
 Having a baby is not like fast-food “I want that burger now”!
 Why do we act as if it was?

 As one of the many women who bought this book, plus a review writer and researcher, I can say the Pregnancy Miracle book does work, but the marketing is obviously above the actual quality of the book.
-Still, I can’t regret the money I spent, and neither can my friends (except her – I can’t give a name here – because it didn’t work in her case, she just couldn’t get rid of stress).
+Still, I can’t regret the money I spent, and neither can one of my friends.